 Can I return home during the coronavirus outbreak?

 Most likely, yes.
 The US government encourages non-US citizens to return to their home country since getting medical care abroad can get complicated.
-However, you need to meet entry requirements for your home country.
+However, you may need to meet new entry requirements for your home country that factor in coronavirus safety measures.

 For example, you may need health screening and a 14-day quarantine to make sure you haven’t contracted the coronavirus.
 You can contact your country’s embassy in the US or search for entry requirements on the US Department of State website.